Skip to main content

 What are no-doc personal loans and can you still get one?

-No-doc personal loans — loans that required no income documentation — largely disappeared after the 2008 financial crisis when federal regulations required lenders to verify borrowers' ability to repay.
-Today, 'no-doc' options exist in a limited form: some lenders accept bank statements instead of tax returns, or skip income verification for small amounts with very high credit scores — but true stated-income loans without any repayment verification are rare and often signal predatory products.
+No-doc personal loans — those requiring no income documentation — largely disappeared after the 2008 crisis, when federal rules required lenders to verify a borrower's ability to repay.
+Limited versions remain: some lenders accept bank statements instead of tax returns, or skip verification for small amounts at high credit scores.
+True stated-income loans are rare and often signal predatory products.

 What 'no-doc' originally meant